Gitstar-OC/React-Notes/README.md

 # React-Notes and Multiple Small project!
 - This is the react notes and projects that I have created.
-Feel free to revise and fork when required.
+Feel free to review, revise and fork when required.
+- Also tell me any particular project ideas you want to collaborate, I am all in!!

+## Outline

  **<h3> Every part is dedicated to its use in react and also and sub - parts, you must first read the <a href="App.js"> Basics </a> </h3>**